-In 2004, Dr. Corey Casper of Fred Hutchinson Cancer Research Center initiated a collaboration with the then director of the Uganda Cancer Institute (UCI) to develop effective prevention and treatment strategies for infection-associated cancers.
+In 2004, Dr. Corey Casper of Fred Hutch initiated a collaboration with the then director of the Uganda Cancer Institute (UCI) to develop effective prevention and treatment strategies for infection-associated cancers.
 This collaboration became known as the UCI/Hutchinson Center Cancer Alliance.
 Working now in partnership with the current UCI director Dr. Jackson Orem, the Alliance works to benefit the millions of people in Uganda, the United States and worldwide who suffer from malignancies such as Burkitt lymphoma and Kaposi sarcoma.

 UCI/Hutchinson Center Cancer Alliance has developed a three-pronged approach for addressing the needs of cancer patients in Uganda: